-CRISPR Cas13a used to reduce egg production in mosquitos
+CRISPR Cas13a used to reduce egg production in genetically modified mosquitos

-Lead: New work demonstrated silencing of multiple genes in A. gambiae and A. aegypti.
+New work demonstrated silencing of multiple genes in genetically modified A. gambiae and A. aegypti.

 Scientists from New Mexico State University harnessed the power of type VI CRISPR system – Cas13a (CRISPR-associated protein 13a) derived from bacterium Leptotrichia wadeii.
 The platform is also known as CRISPRi, from CRISPR interference, as instead of editing the genome, it only binds to DNA and silences nearby genes.